-If you’re having building works done by a contractor you really should check your buildings insurance cover.
-Most policies contain a clause like this one:
+If you’re having building work done by a contractor you really should check your buildings insurance cover.
+Very many policies contain a clause like this one:

 “CONTRACTORS EXCLUSION CLAUSE – This insurance excludes loss, damage or liability arising out of the activities of contractors”